- Home

 - Recycling centers

-- Reverse vending machines
+- Reverse vending / deposit redemption

 - Grocery store collection areas